|A.M. Best financial strength rating: A||BBB rating: A+||Consumer Affairs rating: 3.9|

 Plans C and F will pay your $203 Part B medical services deductible but are only available to beneficiaries who became eligible for Original Medicare before 2020.
 If you reached age 65 since these laws changed, you can receive similar benefits through Plan D or Plan G, but Medicare Supplements can no longer cover your Part B deductible if you’re a new beneficiary.

 All 10 Medigap plans that are authorized by the government include standardized benefits.
 However, there are some differences if you live in Minnesota or Wisconsin, which have different requirements.
 Aetna does not offer Medicare Supplements in Connecticut, Hawaii, Maine, Massachusetts, New York, Washington, or Washington, D.C.

-If you live in another state, learn more about Aetna’s Medicare Supplement plans and what they cover:
+If you live in another state, learn more about the Medicare Supplement plans that Aetna offers and what they cover:

-†Premiums increase based on the member’s attained age.
+†Monthly premiums increase based on the member’s attained age

 Aetna Medicare Supplement Plan Reviews and Ratings

-Reviews show that most customers are happy with their Aetna Medicare Supplement plans.
+Reviews show that most customers are happy with their Aetna Medigap plans.
 Competitive premiums, low copays, and rapid claims processing helped boost the company’s overall rating despite variable customer service and occasional billing issues.

 Learn More From Our Sources

 - Aetna Life Insurance Company | Outline of Medicare Supplement Coverage | Last accessed July 2022

 - AM Best | Aetna Credit Ratings News | Last accessed July 2022